juanm707/Avintura/README.md

 for wineries, restaurants, hotels, and more.
 Users can view different businesses, search by name, search by category, sort by best match, rating, distance and review count.
 Users can also favorite different businesses.
 On a business page, users can call, navigate, share, read reviews and hours, view images, visit the official Yelp page, and more.
+Get notified weekly for local wine events.
 App is also able to be used offline/with no internet connection.

 ## Demo

 Insert gif or link to demo

 ## Screenshots